-This recipe makes approximately 2 kilos of chutney and usually takes me around 45 minutes to knock up.
+What better way to use up your green tomatoes at the end of the growing season than with a green tomato chutney?
+This recipe makes approximately 2 kilos of chutney and usually takes me around 45 minutes to put it all together.

 You will need: